huijing/slides/63-moz-roadshow-eu-2019/README.md

 - sometimes there will be situations where the total size of the grid items is larger than the grid container, causing overflow
 - for example, in this case, if the `align-content` value is set to `end`, you will end up with data loss, because it's impossible to scroll to the overflowed content
 - `unsafe` will honour the specified alignment even if this scenario occurs, while `safe` will change the alignment to one that avoids data loss

 ---

-- if you noticed, for both Flexbox and Grid, the moment an alignment property was set on an item, it shrinks to fit its contents along the respective axis of alignment
-- so if we have a design like this, *(switch to Malerei, Fotografie, Film)*, with borders that are along the grid lines, but content that is smaller than the cell, you will need to use both Flexbox and Grid
-- *(target arrow)* if we remove `display: flex` on this grid cell and convert the code to use box alignment properties on the grid item, you will see what I mean
-- *(deactivate flex, add align-self: center)*, the grid cell shrinks to fit, and the border shrinks with it
-- so it's not about Flexbox OR Grid, it's about Flexbox AND Grid, really

----